emilyyng/emilyyng/README.md

 ## Hi there 👋
+I'm Emily, a first-year computer science major at the University of California, Irvine.
 <!--
 **emilyyng/emilyyng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.